HUF (Hindu Undivided Family) – Meaning and Benefits

 • Form corpus – A capital asset can be used to form the HUF.
 It can be any ancestral property, assets received as a gift from relatives or through a will.

 • Register a deed – A deed is required on stamp paper declaring the formation of the HUF.
 It should include information of the Karta and the co-parceners.
 In addition, sources of funds in the corpus are also mentioned.
 Once the declaration deed is made, the Karta can apply for a permanent account number (PAN) for the HUF as a separate legal entity.

 • Opening bank account – Once the PAN is allocated, open a bank account in the name of the HUF.

-We hope that you have got a detailed insight on Hindu Undivided Family and its working.
-Should you wish to know more about HUF or any taxation related matter with HUF, feel free to connect with us and we shall be glad to assist.
+We hope that you have got a detailed insight on the Hindu Undivided Family and its working.
+Should you wish to know more about HUF or any tax-related matter with HUF, feel free to connect with us and we shall be glad to assist.